Operator's manual for Dynamics 365 Guides in preview

-Align your guide
+Anchor your guide

 When you align your guide, if you’re using the Microsoft HoloLens Commercial Suite, the alignment information is stored on HoloLens so you don’t have to realign the guide every time you open it.
 You can realign a guide at any time, though, if you feel the holograms are out of alignment.
-For more information, read about the Alignment button in the next section.
+For more information, read about the Anchor button in the next section.

 Get oriented with the Step card